nhoyt/copy-page-link/notes/DOC-NOTES.md

 * LaTeX
 * Markdown (default)
 * MediaWiki
+* Raw URL
+* Textile
 * XML

-The formatted link consists of (1) the page URL and (2) the link text.
+With the exception of the Raw URL format, the formatted link consists of (1) the page URL and (2) the link text.
 By default, the <em>page title</em> is used as the link text.
 However, if there is a <em>text selection</em> on the web page, it will be used as the link text <em>instead of</em> the page title.

-To use the XML format, you can configure the names of the XML elements and attributes on the options page.
+The XML format includes configuration options for the element and attribute names of an XML element on the options page.

 ### Screenshot